Zainab101999/online_school/README.md

 # online_school
-A data modelling project based on creating a database for a website that provides online courses.
-The website is for selling online courses so that people can sign up and enroll in one or more courses.
-The courses are recorded by instructors and uploaded to the website.
-A course can have one more more tags like front-end or back-end.
-To create the database I've first created a conceptual model having 2 entities, students and courses and then created a logical model based on that where I added another entity called enrollment.
+Building a database for a website that offers online courses is the basis of this data modelling assignment.
+The website is for selling online courses such that people can sign up and enroll in one or more courses.
+Instructors record these classes and post them to the website.
+One or more tags, such as front-end or back-end, may be added to a course.
+To build the database, I first developed a conceptual model with two entities—students and courses—and then, based on that, I developed a logical model to which I added a third entity, enrolment.
-Based on the logical model I've made a physical model on MySQLWorkbench by applying normalization to remove duplicacy of data.
+By using normalisation to eliminate data duplication, I created a physical model on MySQLWorkbench based on the logical model.
-After creating the model and selecting the primary keys for all tables I applied forward engineering to create the database.
+I used forward engineering to build the database after building the model and choosing the primary keys for each table.